KonH/UDBase/Docs/Inventory.md

 - **HolderItemsView** - component to create ItemView collection for specific holder and initialize it;
 - **ItemView** - component that shows item info;
 - **ItemControl** - component that executes some actions on items, based on ItemView (SendItemControl can be used to send items between holders);
+- **HolderPacksView** - component to create PackView collection for specific holder and initialize it, also you can ignore some packs to prevent show it (for example, if this pack already shown using ItemPackView);
+- **PackView** - compontent that shows pack info;
+- **PackControl** - component that executes some actions on packs, based on PackView (SendPackCOntrol can be used to send packs between holders one by one);

 This components can be simply extended for your purposes.